* Represents mandatory fields

 As people grow older, the occurrence of constipation tends to increase.
 As many as 60 percent of older people in institutions may experience constipation.

 In most cases of constipation, there is no need for prescription treatment.
+A bottom up management approach to constipation is advised generally (see below):

-Doctors may consider it necessary to prescribe medications (laxatives) for your constipation especially when making lifestyle changes have not helped.
+Doctors may consider it necessary to prescribe medications for your constipation especially when making lifestyle changes have not helped.

 These medication include:

-In case even laxatives do not work, it might be necessary to remove impacted stool manually or surgically.
+In case even medications do not work, it might be necessary to remove impacted stool manually or surgically.
 Also, when constipation is caused by disorders associated with the anus like rectal prolapse, anal fissure, anal cancer, special surgery will be needed to take care of such conditions.

 Constipation can be prevented if you adopt the following lifestyle changes